Quantitative-Finance-Lab/Floor-Complexity/README.md

 Data in this repository consists of Excel and CSV files:
 - *Del_`area`.csv*: Delentropy values of each floor plan image
-- *Property Price and Delentropy_`area`.csv*: Aggregated hedonic dataset with 27 variables
+- *Property Price and Delentropy_`area`.csv*: Aggregated hedonic dataset with hedonic variables including floor complexity variable.

 ## Image Preprocessing